shristii589/unilvr_sql_project/README.md

 order by gross_sales_mln desc;
 ```

+**Objective-** To identify key customers and assess their gross sales performance, by understanding distribution of gross sales among customers, company can recognize high value customers and tailoring marketing strategies to enhance customer engagement.

 ### Q9.
 Create a report of top 3 products in each division by their sales quantity for fiscal year 2021.

 ```sql